Autism therapies: Transcranial magnetic stimulation

 Transcranial magnetic stimulation, which is a somewhat well established treatment for depression, has been proposed, and used, as a treatment for autism.
-A review published in 2013 found insufficient evidence to support its widespread use for autism spectrum disorders.
+A review published in 2013 found insufficient evidence to support its widespread use for ASDs.
 A 2015 review found tentative but insufficient evidence to justify its use outside of clinical studies.
 New findings show TMS can positively affect gamma brainwave oscillations and help improve performance accuracy.

 Alternative medicine

+Alternative medicine treatments for autism have long appealed to some individuals and families seeking to manage the condition.
+Research indicates there is little evidence supporting the effectiveness of many alternative treatments commonly promoted online, compared with established behavioral therapies.
+However, a 2025 study published in Nature Human Behaviour found that up to 90 percent of autistic individuals reported having tried some form of alternative treatment at least once in their lifetime.

 Many alternative therapies and interventions used to be popular in the 1990s and early 2000s, ranging from elimination diets to chelation therapy, though few were supported by scientific studies.
 Treatment approaches lacked empirical support in quality-of-life contexts, and many programs focused on success measures that lack predictive validity and real-world relevance.
 Scientific evidence appeared to matter less to service providers than program marketing, training availability, and parent requests.
 Back then, it was presumed that even if they did not help, conservative treatments such as changes in diet were "expected to be harmless aside from their bother and cost" except that didn't take into account the mental health toll that attitude would have on the children in question who are now adults speaking out against such practices.